dirkkelly/dirkkelly/content/technology/building-a-website-that-s-fast--free--and-yours.md

 title: Building a Website That's Free, Fast, and Yours
 date: 2018-03-08 15:54:53 +0000
 subtitle: Free?
 Well free as in cheap beer, more so free as in freedom.
-It will be fast though, and most importantly it will be yours.
+It will be fast, and it will be yours.
 tags:
 - hugo
 - website